-Telegram vs. Signal vs. WhatsApp: Which is best for you?
+With Telegram, Signal, and WhatsApp — which is best for you?

 - Admin controls (remove members, edit group info, etc.)

-Group chats are also supported in WhatsApp, but out of all the services on this list, it's the less expansive of the three.
-You can only have up to 256 people in a single group chat, and while that may be more than enough for some users, it could be an issue if you want group chats with as many people as possible.
+Group chats are also supported in WhatsApp, but it's the less expansive of the three services on this list.
+For example, you can only have up to 256 people in a single group chat, and while that may be more than enough for some users, it could be an issue if you need to accommodate a group chat with as many people as possible.

 As far as group chat features go, the core aspects are there.
-You can set limits on who can/can't join your group, admins can set certain messages to only be sent to other admins, and username mentions are supported.
+You can set limits on who can/can't join your group, admins can set specific messages to send to other admins only, and username mentions are supported.

-Best for Group Messaging: Telegram & Signal
+Best for group messaging: Telegram & Signal

 Telegram and Signal both stand out in this category.
 If you want the most possible features and support for as many people as possible, Telegram is an easy recommendation.
 If you're OK with a slightly less expansive feature-set in exchange for end-to-end encryption, Signal is the way to go.